AI Operations Weekly | Systems & Security | April 2026

 The Bill That Came Out of Nowhere

 Dan Reeves is a solo operations consultant.
-He deployed a single agent to handle intake and scheduling for his consulting practice.
+He set up a single agent to handle intake and scheduling for his consulting practice.
 For three months it ran without incident.
 His monthly API bill averaged $183.

 In December, Dan updated the agent’s prompts.
 He spent an afternoon rebuilding the prompt logic, tested it with a few manual conversations that looked correct, and pushed it live.